confluentinc/ducktape/README.md

 Unit Tests
 ----------

+It's a good idea to write and run unit tests on the ducktape framework itself.
 You can run the tests via the setup.py script:

     python setup.py test